14 symptoms to look for after an elderly person falls

 • Removing clutter and potential trip hazards

-Whilst they cannot aid in preventing falls in older people, there are ways of monitoring elderly parents remotely to ensure they’re safe and for peace of mind for family members.
+Whilst they cannot rule out falls in older people, there are ways of monitoring elderly parents remotely to assist their safety and offer peace of mind for family members.

-A personal alarm for the elderly can provide added reassurance should a fall occur.
+A personal alarm for the elderly can provide an instant alert should a fall occur.
 These are devices that can be worn around the neck or wrist and, when activated, will alert emergency services.
 Grab bars or pull cords can also be installed in bathrooms where falls are more likely to happen due to slippery surfaces.

 How can you help someone who’s had a fall?